practicalli/learn-clojure/docs/clojure-repl/index.md

 Rebel Readline provides a rich REPL experience, providing syntax highlighting, function signatures and documentation.

+The REPL can be used with or without a Clojure project.

-Start Rebel Readline REPL using the `:repl/rebel` alias provided by Practicalli Clojure CLI Config
+Start Rebel Readline REPL using the `:repl/rebel` alias provided by [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](https://practical.li/clojure/clojure-cli/practicalli-config/)

 ```shell
 clojure -M:repl/rebel